huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 - Academic Excellence in Research Award of Dept. of CST, 2022.09-2023.07
 - Comprehensive Scholarship (Scholarship from Prof. Zesheng Tang) of Dept. of CST, 2021.09-2022.07
 - The third prize, the 40th Tsinghua Challenge Cup
+- High School Graduation with Honor, Beijing No.9 Middle School, 2021.07

 # Educations
 - *2021.09-now*, Tsinghua University, Beijing, China.
 Undergraduate Student.